artempoletsky/easyrpc/README.md

 ## About The Project

 EasyRPC is a library for implementing Remote Procedure Call pattern in Typescript.

+Key features:

+- Zero learning curve.
+If you know how to use Javascript asynchronous functions you know how to use this library.
-Write methods on the server and call them on the client like AJAX doesn't even exists.
+- Write methods on the server and call them on the client like AJAX doesn't even exist.
+- Minimum boilerplate.
+- Convenient error handling.
+- Supports templates for error messages and i18n.

-As well EasyRPC provides powerful, declarative and extendable API for data validation.
+It uses [zod](https://github.com/colinhacks/zod) for data validation.

-The librarty is designed to work with next.js but you can use it anywhere.
+EasyRPC is framework agnostic but it has some useful methods for working with Next.js and Mantine.

 ## Installation